Wheel of Fortune (American game show): Bonus round

 Since 2017, the winning contestant chooses one of three puzzle categories before the round begins (prior to 2017, the category and puzzle were predetermined).
 After doing so, the contestant spins a smaller wheel with 24 envelopes to determine the prize.
 The puzzle is revealed, as is every instance of the letters R, S, T, L, N, and E. The contestant provides three more consonants and one more vowel, plus a fourth consonant if the contestant has retained the Wild Card.
-After any instances of those letters are revealed, the contestant has ten seconds to solve the puzzle; as in the speed-up round, multiple guesses are allowed, so long as the answer is started before time expires.
+After any instances of those letters are revealed, the contestant has ten seconds to solve the puzzle; as in the speed-up round, multiple guesses are allowed, so long as the answer is started before the time expires.
 Whether or not the contestant solves the puzzle, the host opens the envelope at the end of the round to reveal the prize at stake.
 Since the show's 40th season, bonus prizes range from $40,000 to $100,000 in cash, and some weeks also feature vehicles.

 If the contestant has the Million Dollar Wedge, the $100,000 envelope is replaced with a $1,000,000 envelope.
 On the syndicated version, contestants who win the $1,000,000 may receive it in installments over 20 years, or in a lump sum of that amount's present value.

-Top prize winners
+$1,000,000 top prize winners

 As of October 2025, four contestants have won the $1,000,000 prize on the syndicated version: Michelle Loewenstein, Autumn Erhard, Sarah Manchester, and Christina Derevjanik.
 The latter also achieved the show's biggest overall winnings record of $1,035,155 in October 2025.
 In addition to these, Melissa Joan Hart won the top prize on Celebrity Wheel of Fortune on October 17, 2021.